Report a noise issue

 - The address or, where the noise is not coming from an address, the specific location that the noise is coming from

-- Details of the noise nuisance (what it is, when it occurs, how long it lasts, who it affects and how it affects them, how long it has been a problem for, how loud/severe it is, whether it appears to be malicious or not)
+- Details of the noise nuisance (what it is, when it occurs, how long it lasts, who and how it affects them, how long it has been a problem for, how loud/severe it is, whether it appears to be malicious or not)

 If your log sheets show a potentially actionable nuisance then we will write to the person/people believed to be responsible for making the noise (based on the information you provide) to let them know about the complaint.
 We need to do this to make them aware of the issue and give them a chance to resolve it informally, but we will not disclose your details to them.

-Only applicable if log sheets are sent out and returned following Step Three.
+Please note: only applicable if log sheets are sent out and returned following Step Three.

 If it is a statutory nuisance then a formal abatement notice will be served which will require the person to stop.
-If the nuisance continues and an officer can obtain sufficient evidence of this then we can seize the equipment making the noise and take the case for prosecution at a Magistrates Court.
+If the nuisance continues and an officer can obtain sufficient evidence of this then we can apply to seize the equipment making the noise and take the case for prosecution at a Magistrates Court.